 Martine Granby is a documentarian, producer, and video journalist.
 As a producer with BRIC TV, she has produced shorts for their social justice Emmy-winning #BHeard documentary series and produced the accompanying #BHeard Town Halls.
 As a fellow with Kartemquin Film’s Diverse Voices in Docs program, she started production on her current film The Mask That Grins And Lies, a meditative feature-length documentary addressing the invisibility of black women’s mental illness and the stigma that silences a community.
 She is a graduate of Northwestern’s Medill School of Journalism.

-Rebeca Huntt is an Afro-Latina independent filmmaker, multimedia artist, and native New Yorker.
-Her project, BEBA—a feature-length experimental documentary that she co-directed and wrote—is currently in postproduction.
+Rebeca Huntt is an Afro-Latina filmmaker, multi-media artist, and native-New Yorker.
+Her project, BEBA, a feature-length experimental documentary which she co-directed and wrote, is currently in post-production.
 BEBA raised over $40,000 on Kickstarter and was covered by Elle Magazine, The Fader, and Remezcla.
 In July 2017, Huntt and her film team were selected for Kickstarter’s Creators-in-Residence program.
-Most recently, BEBA received the 2018 NYSCA grant.
-Rebeca is currently a UnionDocs Collaborative Fellow, through which she is directing a short documentary on a Bronx-based Dominican DJ collective, and editing a short documentary on Yemeni Deli owners in New York City.
-In addition, she worked in public relations and event planning for over three years, producing arts benefits, activist-based panels, and parties with creatives such as Venus X and Tschabalala Self.
-She received her B.A. from Bard College in 2012.
+BEBA received the highest amount granted to filmmakers from NYSCA in 2018.
+Most recently, Rebeca was a 2017-2018 Uniondocs Collaborative Fellow, through which she directed and co-edited two short documentaries about immigrant communities in New York City.
+In addition, she has been a community organizer for grassroots action campaigns such as #swipeitforward, and activist-based panels with creatives such as Venus X and Tschabalala Self.
+She received her BA from Bard College in 2012.

 Jessica Kingdon is a Chinese-American director/producer named one of 25 New Faces of Independent Film by Filmmaker Magazine in 2017.
 Her award-winning short Commodity City, shot in Yiwu, China, is an observational documentary about the world’s largest wholesale mall.
 It was a Vimeo Staff Pick, was shortlisted for a Cinema Eye Honor, and has played at over 50 film festivals including Rotterdam, True/False, and Sheffield.
 Her upcoming feature documentary Untitled PRC Project participated in the 2017 Spotlight on Documentary IFP Film Week and is a SFFilm Doc Fund recipient.
 Residencies include the UnionDocs Lab, Editing Residency, and the Points North Institute Shortform Editing Residency.
 Her producer credits include The Waterslide, which premiered at True/False in 2018, and Old Stone, which premiered at the Berlinale 2016.
 She is a member of the Brooklyn Filmmakers Collective.